 After-launch verification

-• Search Console → Performance → Pages: hub URLs should accumulate impressions on hub-level keywords within 4-8 weeks.
+- Search Console, Performance, Pages: hub URLs should accumulate impressions on hub-level keywords within 4-8 weeks.
+If a hub gets zero impressions after two months, its intro copy is probably too thin to rank.

-• Crawl a hub URL with URL Inspection — confirm it is indexed and rendered with the article list.
+- Crawl a hub URL with the URL Inspection tool and confirm it is indexed and rendered with the article list visible in the rendered HTML.

 Common pitfalls

-• Renaming a hub mid-flight without 301s in place; you lose all accumulated authority.
-If you must rename, put redirects in firebase.json or vercel.json before the rename ships.
+- Renaming a hub with no 301s in place.
+You lose the accumulated authority.
+If you must rename, ship the redirects in

 FAQ

-• How many hubs is too many?: For an indie site, more than 8 hubs is almost always too many in year 1.
-You will under-fill every hub.
+- How many hubs is too many?: For an indie site, more than 8 hubs is almost always too many in year 1 — you will under-fill every one.
+Each hub should sustain at least 8-15 articles to read as a real cluster.

-• Should hub pages have content or just be lists?: They should have a real introduction (~120 words), the article list, and an FAQ.
-Empty list pages get flagged as thin.
+- Should hub pages have content or just be lists?: They need a real ~120-word introduction, the article list, and a 3-5 question FAQ.
+A bare list of links reads as a thin aggregation page and rarely ranks on its own.

-• Should I add subcategory to the URL?: No. Keep subcategory in metadata and breadcrumbs, but keep URLs single-level.
-URL changes are the most painful refactor; metadata changes are cheap.
+subcategoryto the URL?: No. Keepsubcategoryin metadata and breadcrumbs and keep URLs single-level.
+URL changes are the most painful refactor; metadata changes are free.

 Tags: #Indie dev #Website planning #Pillar / Cluster #SEO #Content ops #Technical SEO